Konfekt/vim-formatprgs/README.md

 # Usage

-Once installed, Vim will automatically use the specified formatter when you use the `gq` command or run the `:format` command in a buffer of the corresponding file type.
+Once installed, Vim will automatically use the specified formatter when you use the `gq` command (see `:help gq`) in a buffer of the corresponding file type.

 # Contributing